xeokit/sdk/WHITEPAPER.md

 });
 ```

-Internally:
+The scene graph keeps that placement in double precision.
+The renderer then builds its own RTC representation from the current world-space bounds of the content being submitted:

 - Per-vertex positions are Float32, **quantised relative to a per-geometry AABB** (24 bits of effective precision over each geometry's bounding box — sub-millimetre on a 10 m room).
-- Per-mesh world transforms are Float64.
+- Per-mesh world transforms are Float64 and may change at runtime.
-- The renderer's RTC pipeline computes a per-batch Float64 anchor and uploads `model_view * (Float64_anchor + Float32_offset)` such that the high-magnitude components subtract before they hit Float32 GPU registers.
+- Submitted content is automatically partitioned into fine-grained RTC regions, each with renderer-owned Float64 anchors and GPU-friendly Float32 offsets.
+- Moving content does not require application-managed rebasing; the renderer updates the RTC placement as part of its normal upload/update path.

 The net effect: a model 10 km from world origin renders identically to the same model centred at the origin, with no per-app accommodation.
-Two models from different surveys land in the right place relative to each other on the first load.
+Two models from different surveys land in the right place relative to each other on the first load, and remain precise if application code later repositions them.

 ### The state-update problem